 Apple Messages for Business enables brands to help customers resolve issues, schedule appointments, and make purchases or payments all within the Message app.
 Brands can leverage the rich features of Apple’s platforms to provide an integrated messaging experience that is branded, verified, encrypted and delightful.
 LivePerson has enabled hundreds of brands with Messages for Business, helping them to easily connect with their customers.
 Messages for Business is supported by Apple devices running on iOS 11.3 and later or macOS 10.13.4 and later.

-- Expand your consumer reach - As of January 2020, Apple hit 1.5 billion active devices with ~80% of recent iPhones and iPads running iOS 14+.
+- Expand your consumer reach - As of January 2022, Apple hits 1.8 billion active devices with ~89% of recent iPhones running iOS 15+.
 You can expand into a massive base of iOS users to offer true service and transactional use cases with a ‘Tango’ between automation and human agents.

 - Easy to connect, always in touch - Easy to start from a wide range of entry points and continue on the customer’s time across commerce and service flows.

 - Secure messaging - Apple’s strictly enforced Brand verification ensures consumer confidence and their rich, secure, interactive messaging capabilities drive optimal experience.

 - No Gateway Fees - Reduce costs by eliminating carrier gateway fees - Apple does not charge gateway or transaction fees for Messages for Business messages.